non/clouseau/README.md

 Here are some directions Clouseau will (hopefully) be moving in:

- 1. Ability to use Clouseau from the SBT console.
- 2. Providing an SBT plugin for use in other projects (may subsume 1).
- 3. Improve accuracy of primitives/enumerations.
+ 1. Improve accuracy of primitives/enumerations.
- 4. Verify estimates against other tools (YourKit, JProfiler, etc.)
+ 2. Verify estimates against other tools (YourKit, JProfiler, etc.)
- 5. Compare estimates before/after Hotspot JITs the relevant classes.
+ 3. Compare estimates before/after Hotspot JITs the relevant classes.
- 6. Provide better documentation and intuitions around JVM memory usage.
+ 4. Provide better documentation and intuitions around JVM memory usage.
- 7. Provide a "fall back" strategy that avoids `Instrumentation` when unavailable.
+ 5. Provide a "fall back" strategy that avoids `Instrumentation` when unavailable.
- 8. Compare different JVMs and JVM versions.
+ 6. Compare different JVMs and JVM versions.
- 9. Provide more flexible/extensible API for traversing fields.
+ 7. Provide more flexible/extensible API for traversing fields.

 ### See Also